Skip to main content

 What are Analytics Headers?

-Analytics headers are custom X-Requesty-* HTTP headers you attach to your API requests.
-Requesty captures them, strips them before forwarding to the AI provider, and makes them available as dimensions in your analytics dashboards.
-They are the simplest way to add metadata to requests β€” no SDK changes, no request body modifications.
+Both types are captured by Requesty, stripped before forwarding to the AI provider, and made available as dimensions in your analytics dashboards.
+They are the simplest way to add metadata β€” no SDK changes, no request body modifications.
 Just set an HTTP header.

 curl https://router.requesty.ai/v1/chat/completions \